jstriblet/book-notes/the-object-oriented-thought-process.md

 	- Class Attributes - these are attributes that are delacred as static at the class level and is shared across every instance of object created from it.

 ### Operator Overloading
+**What is operator Overloading**
+- Operator Overloading is when you assign different functions to well know operators.
+	- for example: with strings the "+" symbol means to concatinate two independant strings into one string.

 ### Multiple Inheritance